-- Their default locators are not robust, test cases break when UI changes are made by either developers, admins or vendor application releases/patches.
+- Their default locators are not robust, and test cases break when UI changes are made by either developer, admins, or vendor application releases/patches.

-- The locators are binding to ID elements that are auto-generated by the application being tested and vary across environments (e.g. for Salesforce.com object ids and custom field ids) and even across changes in the same environment (e.g. Salesforce Visualforce j_id values, Aura Ids, Lightning page refresh).
+- The locators are binding to ID elements that are auto-generated by the application being tested.
+They vary across environments (e.g., for Salesforce.com object ids and custom field ids) and even across changes in the same environment (e.g., Salesforce Visualforce j_id values, Aura Ids, Lightning page refresh).

-- Their locators are actually dependent on multiple locators, which slows down test execution as they trip through a hierarchy of ways to locate a screen element.
+- Their locators depend on multiple locators, which slows down test execution as they trip through a hierarchy of ways to locate a screen element.

-- There is more interest from investors in AI tools than Test Automation tools.
+- There is more interest from investors in artificial intelligence in test automation.

 The tools generally apply one or more of the following:

 - A record and playback function to capture the clicks and data entry from a human user and allow that data to be re-used for multiple test scenarios.
-This initial recording is often brittle and provides a false belief that the test cases are written more quickly as a result.
+This initial recording is often brittle and provides a false belief that the test cases are written more quickly.

 - Create several locators for the screen element and an algorithm/score for what constitutes a match.
-This means when 1 locator breaks your test doesn’t necessarily fail.
-The issue with this approach is your locators become less robust over time with multiple changes and that you won’t know about the issue until it fails the scoring algorithm limit.
-In most cases when it does break you have to fix every single locator one-by-one.
+It means when one locator breaks, your test doesn’t necessarily fail.
+The issue with this approach is that your locators become less robust over time with multiple changes, and you won’t know about the problem until it yields the scoring algorithm limit.
+In most cases, when it does break, you have to fix every single locator one by one.

-- As above but some added ‘smarts’ to change all locators at one click to use the new preferred default locator first.
+- As mentioned above, some added ‘smarts’ to change all locators at one click to use the new preferred default locator first.

-- Cache web pages and identify a delta where there has been a change, find the references and try and apply the rules to relocate the field.
+- Cache web pages, identify a delta where there has been a change, find the references, and try and apply the rules to relocate the field.

 - Utilize machine learning to update their locator scoring algorithm using data captured from all their clients (yes, your test tool vendor may be capturing data about your application and test cases).
-This applies a single algorithm regardless of the application or user experience being tested, a lowest common denominator.
+It applies a single algorithm regardless of the application or user experience being tested, the lowest common denominator.